The Seven Principles of Shamanism: Part 6

 For Rod’s sake, if you have nothing else to be grateful for, show gratitude for the hot shower you had this morning, the soft bed you slept on last night, the baked beans you had for lunch, I don’t know, the fact that that bothersome rat didn't swipe your stash during the night…anything!

 OK, seriously.
 Gratitude is the foundation of self-love.
-Many of us have to learn to love ourselves because convention, and life in general, has taught us many bad habits.
+Many of us have to learn to love ourselves because convention, and life in general, have taught us many bad habits.

 OK, hold on…we’ve gone a bit off track here.
 I’m not a professional counselor or psychologist, so let’s get back to gratitude.
-I am, however, a gratitudologist…sometimes.
+I am, however, a gratitudologist (don't try looking that word up.
+You won't find it anywhere!)…sometimes.

 Blessings are our gifts.
 Everything we have been given in our lives, the shaman sees as a gift, a blessing.